 Old school adventure rides, there are tracks everywhere in this area, although beware there aren’t many trail markings.
 The forest is shared with motorbikes so expect a couple of ruts to deal with, which is awesome for developing your technical skills.

 There are also heaps of gravel roads too if you’re into that.

 This riding area was purpose built for MTB trails and is one of Auckland’s best pump tracks.
 The tracks are built for flow and for getting air – there are plenty of gap jumps, so look before you leap.
 The trail can be a bit challenging so it is recommended for riders who are intermediate or advanced.

 Getting to Riverhead can be a bit tricky.
 It is located roughly 40km / 40 mins from town.
 Head west along SH16, take a right onto Old North Road, head right on to Ararimu Valley Road.
 After 4.6km you will see Barlow Road to the right, park at the intersection and ride from there.

 As mentioned above there are trails everywhere in this area.
 Best avoided in the depths of winter since the conditions can get quite hairy along this trail.

-Named after Britain’s Queen Elizabeth II, who is also the Queen of New Zealand, the Queen Elizabeth Park is one of New Zealand’s most iconic MTB trails and bike parks.
+Named after Britain’s Queen Elizabeth II, who is also the Queen of New Zealand, the Queen Elizabeth Park is one of the most iconic trails and parks in all of New Zealand mountain biking.

 But in terms of all the trails available, it can be a bit confusing.
 Arriving at Queen Elizabeth Country Park, it’s not initially clear where the trails begin — there are several car parks and picnic areas and directions are somewhat scarce.
 Carry on past the visitor center, and the first couple of car parks, and you’ll eventually come to the start of the Blue and Red, both of which are circular and begin from the same point, though that isn’t immediately obvious either.